AdobeDocs/commerce-webapi/src/pages/graphql/develop/identity-class.md

 title: Identity class
 ---

+# Identity class

 If you create a cacheable query (similar to those for product, category, and CMS data), then you must create an `Identity` class for the module.
 The class must return unique identifiers for cache tags that can be invalidated when an entity changes.
-Place this class in your module’s `Model/Resolver` directory.
+Place this class in your module's `Model/Resolver` directory.

 An Identity class implements `Magento\Framework\GraphQl\Query\Resolver\IdentityInterface`.
 Your Identity class must contain the following elements: